-Electronic paper (or e-paper) is a collective name for display technologies that resembles real paper - in terms of display clarity (contrast), sunlight readability, thickness and flexibility.
-The most popular e-readers (such as Amazon's Kindle) use E Ink display for example.
+Electronic paper (or e-paper) is a collective name for display technologies that resembles real paper - in terms of display clarity, sunlight readability, thickness, non-volatility and flexibility.
+You can find e-paper displays in e-readers, electronic shelf labels, wearables and more.

 Where can I find e-paper displays?

 The largest e-paper market today is found with e-readers, led by Amazon's Kindle devices.
 Other products include mobile phones, wearables, electronic shelf labels and more.